Premenstrual syndrome (PMS)

 - Various treatments and measures can help to alleviate the PMS symptoms.

-- There is no definitive explanation what causes PMS.
+- There is no definitive explanation as to what causes PMS.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.